miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 As you can see, things get complicated pretty fast.

-Now, what if we add relationships to the mix?
-Say a `Movie` has a relationship to a `director`, and it stores that relationship using a `directorId` foreign key:
+What if we add relationships to the mix?
+Let's say a `Movie` has a relationship to a `director`, and it stores that relationship using a `directorId` foreign key:

 ```js
 {